-Freedom, peace, joy, liberation will all fall naturally out of your courage to dig deeply into what drives you to behave and react in certain ways.
-If you can create an awareness around those behaviors, you have a fighting chance of transforming them, and therefore yourself, and thereby awaken.
+Freedom, peace, joy, and liberation will all fall naturally out of your courage to dig deeply into what drives you to behave and react in certain ways.
+If you can create awareness around those behaviors, you have a fighting chance of transforming them, and therefore yourself, and thereby awaken.

 If you approach your path as a seeker with no intention of doing the heavy lifting required for transformation, you may very well still find some moments of happiness and peace but it’s unlikely to result in a permanent shift.

 Understand that for any concrete and lasting change to occur, we have to be willing to change.
 Without this willingness, we may simply be seeking a change that doesn’t actually involve us!

 I can say that for me, I felt pulled to change.
 I knew the way my life was going was not the way I wanted it to go, but I felt stuck.
 At the outset, I was in such a deep territory of not knowing where I was in life that I had no clue how to make a shift.
 Setting out on a path - any path - was the baby step I needed to take.

 I needed to be in an environment where I felt safe and nurtured.
 It was something I needed to hear that resonated with my own personal experience at the time.
 I needed to hear something that made me feel less alone, less afraid, less separate.
 And it wasn’t until I did, that I felt ready to look at the truth.

 The truth involves letting go of those long-held perceptions that keep us imprisoned in patterns of behavior and ways of being which prevent us from living a life of freedom, peace, and joy.
 Letting go of those beliefs involves looking at ourselves deeply.

 The process of realizing the truth about ourselves isn’t always one that makes us feel better!
 Often, when we look at things honestly, sincerely, and truthfully, we find it’s not an easy thing to do.